The Postman: Reception

 Dave Langford reviewed The Postman for White Dwarf #83, and stated that "The story is complicated by Krantz's intersection with another myth in the making, and then by a muddle of battle, murder and enhanced super-guerillas, all a bit of a needless distraction, but never mind.
 It's nicely written, sometimes moving, and ends as it should.
 Well worth reading."

+Wendy Graham reviewed The Postman for Adventurer magazine and stated that "It is a tale which sets one thinking – who would be the leaders after the bomb drops or whatever?
+Would it be the beurocrats and the military as they themselves think, or would it be someone as... ordinary... as a postman, simply because a postman can bring people into contact once again, and gains a certain respect from his job?"

 Both of the initial parts were nominated for a Hugo Award for Best Novella.
 The completed novel won the John W. Campbell Memorial Award for Best Science Fiction Novel and the Locus Award for Best Science Fiction Novel, both for 1986.
 It was also nominated for the Hugo Award for Best Novel for 1986.

 Brin has suggested that he wrote The Postman as a rebuke to the celebrations of mayhem in the many derivative post-apocalyptic fictions that appeared in the wake of the popular Mad Max movies.

+Film adaptation

+The novel was adapted as a 1997 American adventure film produced and directed by Kevin Costner, who plays the lead role.
+It was written by Eric Roth and Brian Helgeland, and also features Will Patton, Larenz Tate, Olivia Williams, James Russo, and Tom Petty.